Moddable-OpenSource/moddable/readme.md

 ![Displays](./documentation/assets/moddable/displays.jpg)

 We have tested a variety of SPI displays with the ESP8266 and ESP32.
 Video demonstrations of these displays are [on our website](http://www.moddable.com/display).
-Wiring guides are available in the [documentation/displays](./documentation/displays) folder.
-The source code for the corresponding display and touch drivers is available in the [modules/drivers](./modules/drivers) folder.
+Wiring guides are available in the [documentation/displays](./documentation/displays) directory.
+The source code for the corresponding display and touch drivers is available in the [modules/drivers](./modules/drivers) directory.

 ## Source tree